camilbancioiu/mbtk/doc/index.rst

 ..
-MBFF documentation master file, created by sphinx-quickstart on Thu Jan 10 14:02:33 2019.
+MBTK documentation master file, created by sphinx-quickstart on Thu Jan 10 14:02:33 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =======================================================
-Markov Blanket Feature Filters: Framework documentation
+Markov Boundary Toolkit: Framework documentation
 =======================================================

 (Add description of the framework.
 Include motivation, structure, contents etc)